apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 #### Multiple conditions

 Different implicit activation types can be combined in one profile.
-The profile is then only active if all conditions are met (since Maven 3.2.2, [MNG-4565](https://issues.apache.org/jira/browse/MNG-4565)).
+The profile is then only active if all conditions are met.
 Using the same type more than once in the same profile is not supported ([MNG-5909](https://issues.apache.org/jira/browse/MNG-5909), [MNG-3328](https://issues.apache.org/jira/browse/MNG-3328)).

 ### Deactivating a profile